Come Work With Us

 The role of an SLP is to provide the highest quality and standard of speech and language therapy and/or feeding therapy to children with an ASD diagnosis and children with speech and language needs.
 A full time SLP is expected to maintain a minimum of 32 hours of direct therapy time, or provide 50 therapy sessions per week.
 An SLP is responsible for directing speech and language programming for their caseload of clients.
 Directing speech and language programming includes: conducting speech and language evaluations, writing treatment plans, writing generalization plans when needed, tracking therapy data on progress notes, preparing appropriate stimuli for clients, writing appropriate goals for clients to work on during therapy sessions, and participating in meetings (ITP meetings, SLP department meetings, ABA/SLP collaboration meetings, parent meetings, all staff meetings, and other meetings as needed).
 Our SLPs will join a collaborative team of OTs, BCBAs, and Licensed Professionals to provide a comprehensive therapy plan to all clients in our ABA Program.
 Qualities of an SLP include: professional, self-motivating, independent, organized, communicative, observant, and thorough.

-The role of an OT is to provide the highest quality and standard of occupational therapy and/or feeding therapy to children with an ASD diagnosis and children with occupational therapy needs.
-A full-time OT is expected to maintain a minimum of 32 hours of direct therapy per week.
-An OT is responsible for directing occupational therapy programming for their caseload of clients.
-Occupational therapy programming includes: conducting occupational therapy evaluations, writing treatment plans, writing generalization plans when needed, writing discharge plans, tracking therapy data on progress notes, accurately documenting and submitting billing forms, preparing appropriate stimuli for clients, providing training for other staff OTs and/or staff members as needed, and participating in meetings (ITP meetings, SLP department meetings, ABA/SLP collaboration meetings, parent meetings, all staff meetings, and other meetings as needed).
+The role of an Occupational Therapist at Autism Matters is to provide the highest quality and standard of occupational therapy and/or feeding therapy to children with ASD.
+A full-time OT is expected to schedule a minimum of 30 hours of direct therapy per week.
+An OT is responsible for directing occupational therapy programming for their caseload of clients and offering consultation as needed for other OT clients as needed.
+An OT is responsible for directing occupational therapy programming for a caseload of clients including: conducting occupational therapy evaluations, writing treatment plans, writing appropriate goals for clients to work on during therapy sessions, tracking therapy data on progress notes, accurately documenting and submitting billing forms, preparing appropriate stimuli for client, writing appropriate goals for clients to work on during therapy sessions, providing training for Autism Matters’ staff members as needed, and participating in meetings.
 Our OTs will join a collaborative team of SLPs, BCBAs, and Licensed Professionals to provide a comprehensive therapy plan to all clients in our ABA Program.
 Qualities of an OT include: professional, self-motivating, independent, organized, communicative, observant, and thorough.